Jesse Tawhiao-Wardlaw: AFLW career

-She made her debut in the Lions' round 1 game against at Moreton Bay Central Sports Complex on 3 February 2019.
+On 3 February 2019, Tawhiao-Wardlaw made her debut in the Lions' round 1 game against at Moreton Bay Central Sports Complex.

-She was nominated for the AFLW Rising Star Award in Round 2, 2020, after kicking three goals in the Lions' win over Geelong.
-Wardlaw achieved selection in Champion Data's 2021 AFLW All-Star stats team, after coming runner up in the league for average marks inside 50 in the 2021 AFL Women's season, totalling 2.0 a game.
+She received a nomination for the AFLW Rising Star Award in Round 2 of the 2020 AFLW season, after kicking three goals in the Lions' win over Geelong.
+Tawhiao-Wardlaw achieved selection in Champion Data's 2021 AFLW All-Star stats team, after coming runner-up in the league for average marks inside 50 in the 2021 AFL Women's season, totalling 2.0 a game.

-Wardlaw was celebrated by AFL Queensland on International Women's Day 2020 as a cross-coder who plays multiple sports.
+On 8 March 2020, Tawhiao-Wardlaw was recognised by AFL Queensland for International Women's Day, as a cross-coder who plays multiple sports.

-At the end of 2022 season 7, she was traded to as part of a five-club deal.
+At the conclusion of 2022 season 7, Tawhiao-Wardlaw was traded to St Kilda as part of a five-club deal.